 Hi there!
 Since you're here, we know that you want to find out more about who we are behind the scenes at The Painting Pony Studio & Gifts!
 We are a hard-working team made up of a stay-at-home mom, Jessica, and her faithful pony sidekick, Buddy.
-By shopping with us, you are helping to support a small, family-run business that strives to bring you quality products that are original and fun to the equestrian enthusiast.
-We also strive to offer mostly American-made products as we believe in supporting our fellow Americans!
+By shopping at The Painting Pony, you are helping to support a small, family-run business that strives to bring you fun products that are original to the equestrian enthusiast.
+What do you get with your purchase?
+Every product is made on-demand JUST for you!
+The purchase price may be a little higher than other similar products you may see elsewhere because our products are not mass-produced by the thousands.
+Each order is made one at a time and with my own original artwork printed on it.
+Each product is carefully designed to look its best by myself.
+The cost is not only what it takes to produce each product, but you are also buying a piece of artwork and supporting an independent artist continue to bring you new art in the future.
 Read on to find out more about Jessica and Buddy.

 Jessica grew-up being a self-taught artist from the time she was a little girl with a love for horses.
 Her mother was also an accomplished artist and she helped Jessica's art mature as she drew horses obsessively throughout her childhood years.
 In college, Jessica took many different art classes involving different mediums from ceramics, to painting, and even photography.